perry-mitchell/webdav-client/README.md

 ### Node support

 This library is compatibale with **NodeJS version 10** and above (For version 6/8 support, use versions in the range of `2.*`.
 For version 4 support, use versions in the range of `1.*`).
-Version 2.x is now in maintenance mode and will receive no further feature additions.
-It will receive the odd bug fix when necessary.
-Version 1.x is no longer supported.
+Versions 2.x and 1.x are no longer supported, so use at your own risk.

 ### Usage in the Browser